-Horizon is focused on researching, developing and commercializing medicines that address critical needs for people impacted by rare and rheumatic diseases.
+Horizon is focused on the discovery, development and commercialization of medicines that address critical needs for people impacted by rare, autoimmune and severe inflammatory diseases.
 The Company's pipeline is purposeful: it applies scientific expertise and courage to bring clinically meaningful therapies to patients.
 Horizon believes science and compassion must work together to transform lives.
-The Company has two reportable segments, the orphan segment and the inflammation segment, and its portfolio is currently composed of eleven medicines in the areas of rare diseases, gout, ophthalmology and inflammation.
+The Company has two reportable segments, the orphan segment and the inflammation segment, and its commercial portfolio is currently composed of 12 medicines in the areas of rare diseases, gout, ophthalmology and inflammation.